Skip to Content

 For USDA organic certification, no products made of pressure-treated wood in organic gardening may come into contact with crops intended for human consumption.

 There are few practical options for safeguarding the wood used in flower beds.
-Linseed oil and tung oil are the two products sold the most, although there is little evidence to suggest that either treatment considerably extends the time wood may survive when it is buried in the ground.
+Linseed and tung oil are the two products sold the most, although there is little evidence to suggest that either treatment considerably extends the time wood may survive when it is buried in the ground.

 Building materials often include chemical compounds used as a first line of defense against insects and other organisms that could cause structural damage.
 These treatments are essential to make the wood more long-lasting.
 However, treated wood should never be used near growing plants.